FARM: Enhancing Molecular Representations with Functional Group Awareness: Experimental Results

-\mypar{Results} Table~\ref{table:molnet1}~and~\ref{table:molnetres1} present the performance of FARM alongside other baseline models on seven MoleculeNet classification tasks.
-FARM consistently outperforms baseline models on various benchmarks, demonstrating its robustness and versatility.
-Its strong performance across various classification and regression tasks indicates that FARM is a highly effective pretrained model, well-suited for a broad range of downstream tasks in molecular property prediction.
+\mypar{MoleculeNet} Table~\ref{table:molnet1} presents the performance of FARM alongside other baseline models on 13 MoleculeNet tasks.
+FARM consistently outperforms baseline models across the benchmarks, demonstrating its robustness and versatility.
+Notably, FARM achieves particularly strong performance on BBBP and BACE, which are often more learnable because these tasks involve well-defined functional group patterns associated with blood–brain barrier penetration and beta-secretase inhibition, respectively—patterns that FG-aware tokenization captures effectively.
+FARM also excels on solubility-related tasks such as Lipo, FreeSolv, and ESOL, likely due to its ability to model atom-level chemical context and functional groups that strongly influence solubility.
+Overall, its strong performance across both classification and regression tasks highlights FARM as a highly effective pretrained model, well-suited for a broad range of downstream applications in molecular property prediction.

-\mypar{Ablation Study on FARM Component Analysis} To assess the effectiveness of each component in our architecture, we conducted a comprehensive ablation study across several MoleculeNet benchmark tasks.
-The results are shown in Table~\ref{table:ablation}.
-For more details about the baselines, please refer to appendix~\ref{ss}.
-The results show that each component of FARM contributes to improved performance compared to the baseline.
-Combining all components leads to strong overall performance of FARM across all test tasks.